The best Black Friday deals 2018

 £699.99 £299 at Currys

-This exceptional sound bar is less than half price in Currys' Why Wait sale.
+This exceptional sound bar is less than half price in Currys' Black Tag Event.
 The Samsung Sound+ HW-MS650 has nine built-in speakers, and features Wi-Fi and Bluetooth so you can stream audio without the clutter of wires.

 View Deal